 The next layer down is the subsoil.
 This layer lives right below the topsoil and also houses a good amount of nutrients, although not nearly as much as its neighbor above.
 The subsoil is usually composed of a variety of small minerals including sand, silt, dirt, and clay.

-The next layer on our decent is weathered rock fragments or clay.
-This layer is true to its name and is composed of bits and pieces of bedrock that have broken off, thick clay and other assortments of minerals.
+The next layer on our descent is weathered rock fragments or clay.
+This layer is true to its name and is composed of bits and pieces of bedrock that have broken off, thick clay, and other assortments of minerals.
 This part of the soil is not rich in nutrients and if your soil consists of a majority of weathered rock fragments or clay, then you’ve got yourself a problem.

 The very last layer on our journey to the center of the Earth is bedrock.
 The bedrock layer is hard, solid rock.
 It could be of a variety of different rock types such as sandstone, limestone, granite, or a complex mixture of them all.

 aeration is key

 Your lawn is a complex ecosystem of living organisms who all rely on each other to thrive.
 Your grass needs the perfect mixture of sunlight, water, and nutrients from the soil.
 These nutrients are created through a variety of critters, insects, and microbes that live and feed on your grass.
 They all rely on each other to survive, and if one part of the ecosystem is unhealthy, it can affect the entire balance.

 Maintaining your lawn’s ecosystem is also dependent on keeping the soil loose so that it can easily soak up the air and water it needs.
 It’s common for snowmelt and cold temperatures to cause your lawn to become very compact, making it difficult to get the proper nutrients it needs.
 One way to combat a compacted lawn is through Aeration.
 Aeration is the process of introducing air into the material and in the case of your lawn, this means using a manual or plug aerator.
 This device can be rented or purchased at your local hardware or home and garden shop.

 Take Care of Bare Patches